 - Una vez más, las toallitas de papel para las manos han demostrado ser la opción más higiénica para los baños públicos en comparación con los secadores de aire (Spanish)

-See also the ADR-ARD TV program, about a survey in washrooms where Dyson Jet Air Dryers are used, which reaches the same results.
+See also the NDR-ARD TV program, about a survey in washrooms where Dyson Jet Air Dryers are used, which reaches the same results.